 Most preschools today offer many teacher-directed lessons, long circle times, and lots of academic preparation for kindergarten.
 There’s whole group instruction and small group instruction but little time set aside for kids to discover things on their own, which is the most powerful kind of learning.
 While extroverts thrive on such a go-go-go schedule, introverts don't.
 After many decades of teaching young children, I can say with great confidence that an unhappy youngster at preschool is probably an introvert whose needs are going unseen and unmet.

-Most preschools today are academically focused with teachers under enormous pressure to prepare their students for kindergarten.
-The classroom is a non-stop bustle of activity with youngsters shifting from one activity to another with little or no opportunities for peace, quiet, and solitude.There are songs to be sung, games to be played, circle times to sit through, a schedule to be kept.
+Most preschools today have an academic focus with teachers under enormous pressure to prepare their students for kindergarten.
+Classrooms are a non-stop bustle of activity with youngsters shifting from one activity to another with little or no opportunity for peace, quiet, and solitude.There are songs to be sung, games to be played, circle times to sit through, and a tight schedule to be kept.

 I am not boring or shy.
 I am an introvert: an artist, a lover, a dreamer, a fighter, a seeker.

 Feeling Powerless at Preschool

 With twenty or more bodies crammed into a small space, the typical preschool environment is not conducive to the mental and emotional well-being of introverts.
 Instead, it makes them feel claustrophobic and uncomfortable.
 The saddest part of all is that these little kids don't understand why they're miserable.
 They can't articulate their uneasiness, and they're powerless to get their needs met.